 Freedman and his associates [139] recognised that there is no one-to-one correspondence between attitude and any given behaviour.
-The most popular view to emerge was that:- attitude object or with the behaviour.
-In the absence of such direct experience, the relation between attitude and behaviour was found to be relatively weak.
+The most popular view to emerge was that:-

 "... attitudes always produce pressure to behave consistently with them, but external pressures and extraneous considerations can cause people to behave inconsistently with their attitudes.
 Any attitude or change in attitude tends to produce behaviour that corresponds with it.
 However, this correspondence often does not appear because of other factors that are involved in the situation."